What is it?

 We want to ensure the Sports Premium has a long term impact for our school.
 As well as providing coaching for our current pupils we know that our teachers are learning from working alongside our coaches, giving them increasing confidence in PE and games.

-There were a total of 85 pupils at the time of the assessments but five of them were either not present for the final assessment or their parents had refused to permit them to participate in school swimming lessons.
+There were a total of 85 pupils in the cohort at the time of the assessments but five of them were either not present for the final assessment or their parents had refused to permit them to participate in school swimming lessons.